 - Viral meningitis: Meningitis caused by many viruses is usually contagious.
-However, certain viruses that are transmitted by mosquitoes are usually not spread person to person, so they are not contagious.
+However, certain viruses that are transmitted by mosquitoes are usually not spread from person to person, so they are not contagious.

-- Bacterial meningitis: Bacterial meningitis is usually contagious; some bacteria more highly contagious (such as Neisseria meningitidis in young adults and Streptococcus pneumoniae in all ages) than others.
+- Bacterial meningitis: Bacterial meningitis is usually contagious; some bacteria are more highly contagious (such as Neisseria meningitidis in young adults and Streptococcus pneumoniae in all ages) than others.

 - Fungal meningitis: Fungal meningitis (for example, Cryptococcus meningitis) is not considered to be contagious.

 - Parasitic meningitis: Parasitic meningitis, which is rare (for example, Naegleria fowleri), is not considered to be contagious from person to person.